 Office: Raubinger 449

 Professor Park’s research focuses on migration, and comparative studies of integration of immigrants in different countries.
-She studies the experiences of immigrants and how they are shaped by social inequalities such as gender, race, and class.
+She has published and presented papers on the experiences of immigrants and how they are shaped by social inequalities such as gender, race, and class.
 Her book, Korean Immigrant Women and the Renegotiation of Identity: Class, Gender, and Politics of Identity (2009.
-LFB Scholarly Publishing), examines the process of identity transition among middle class Korean immigrant women as they struggle to redefine, and come to terms with, their class statuses and racial positioning in the U.S. She has published and presented papers on the experiences of Asian immigrants in the U.S.
+LFB Scholarly Publishing), examines the process of identity transition among middle class Korean immigrant women as they struggle to redefine, and come to terms with, their class statuses and racial positioning in the U.S. She has also published and presented papers on other topics such as Korean transnational families, and media representation of immigrants living in South Korea.

 Research Interests: global migration, gender, globalization, sociology of identity, social theories